 \section{Introduction}

-\IEEEPARstart{T}{he} COVID-19 pandemic and the subsequent lockdowns have likely been the among the most disruptive events that most software engineers faced during their lifetime.
+The COVID-19 pandemic and the subsequent lockdowns are likely among the most disruptive events that most software engineers in Western countries faced during their lifetime.
 Suddenly, professionals started to work from home, potentially alongside family members.
-This peculiar situation is unprecedented in computer science history; thus, we have virtually no information about the impact of lockdowns on the well-being and productivity of software professionals.
+This peculiar situation is unprecedented in computer science history; thus, we need more information about the long-lasting impact of lockdowns on the well-being and productivity of software professionals.

-The only related evidence comes from the effects of quarantined people in previous epidemic outbreaks, which suggests that isolation and lockdown measures are a huge burden to individuals' well-being~\cite{brooks2020} and productivity~\cite{lipsitch2020defining}.
-Indeed, well-being and productivity are two crucial aspects of our lives, particularly during extraordinary events: Well-being is a fundamental human right, according to the Universal Declaration of Human Rights whereas productivity provides us with the earnings to ideally maintain or improve our lifestyle.
-Health professionals already identified some relevant predictors of well-being during harmful events~\cite{brooks2020,farmer1986boredom}.
-However, this research is often cross-sectional (i.e., not longitudinal), only includes a limited number of predictors, focusses on well-being while ignoring productivity.
-The software engineering community also reacted quickly to this event by performing a large study which found that home office ergonomics, disaster preparedness, and fear are correlated with well-being and productivity~\cite{Ralph2020pandemic}.
-Nevertheless, this was also conducted cross-sectionally and with only a few predictors.
+The only related evidence comes from the effects of quarantined people in previous epidemic outbreaks, which suggests that isolation and lockdown measures are a burden to individuals' well-being~\cite{brooks2020,de2023subjective,gutierrez2022face} and productivity~\cite{lipsitch2020defining}.
+Indeed, well-being and productivity are two crucial aspects of our lives, particularly during extraordinary events---with well-being considered a fundamental right according to the Universal Declaration of Human Rights.
+Health professionals have already identified some relevant predictors of well-being during harmful events~\cite{brooks2020,farmer1986boredom}.
+However, this research is often cross-sectional (i.e., not longitudinal), only includes a limited number of well-being-related variables, and focuses on well-being while ignoring productivity.
+The software engineering community reacted quickly to this event by conducting an extensive study that found that home office ergonomics, disaster preparedness, and fear correlate with well-being and productivity~\cite{Ralph2020pandemic}.
+However, Ralph et al. performed a cross-sectional study with only a few predictors.
 Pre-pandemic research on remote work~\cite{donnelly2015disrupted} might provide some indications.
-However, it is unlikely that such research is still relevant during a global pandemic, with professionals locked down in their houses without childcare or usual welfare support provided during non-pandemic times.
+However, such research is unlikely to be relevant during a global pandemic, with professionals locked down in their houses without childcare or usual welfare support provided during non-pandemic times.